ai-ml-workshops/ai-quarkus-langchain4j-chatbot/README.md

 Stop the Quarkus dev mode by pressing **Ctrl + C**.

-Great success!
-You have successfully implemented a chatbot using Quarkus and LangChain4j.
+**Great success!** You have successfully implemented a chatbot using Quarkus and LangChain4j.

-If you have any questions or need further assistance, please don't hesitate to reach out.
+If you have any questions or need further assistance, please don't hesitate to reach out to [Quarkus community](https://quarkus.io/support/).
 Let's continue to build great applications with Quarkus and LangChain4j!